danmindru/responsive-html-email-signature/README.md

 ## CSS Support
-Remember, it's HTML emails, so you need to check a big-ass table to find out nothing's gonna work.
+Remember, it's HTML mails, so you need to check a big-ass table to find out nothing's gonna work.
 See [this](https://www.campaignmonitor.com/css/).
 To convert CSS files to inline styles [gulp-inline-css](https://www.npmjs.com/package/gulp-inline-css) is being used.

 ## TODO
-- [] closing `inline-css` issue [#8](https://github.com/jonkemp/inline-css/issues/8#issuecomment-149025428) would greatly improve this repo
+- [ ] closing `inline-css` issue [#8](https://github.com/jonkemp/inline-css/issues/8#issuecomment-149025428) would greatly improve this repo
-- [] preprocessor support (simplifies BEM)
+- [ ] preprocessor support (simplifies BEM)
-- [] use github pages to show live demos
+- [ ] use github pages to show live demos
-- [] fix all email clients
+- [ ] fix all mail clients

 ## Usage with different e-mail clients